vigneshv92/Machine-Learning/README.md

 In this section, we'll be going over the main unsupervised learning algorithms, including several clustering methods, and dimensionality reduction.
 Unsupervised learning is all about finding groupings in data without specific metrics, like accuracy, to aim for; it is also used heavily in reducing the dimensionality of data.
 You'll go through several mini-projects and labs in which you'll be able to apply these concepts with real data.

 ## Course Projects
-The last lesson of each course is a project lesson.
-Each of these projects must be completed to successfully complete this program.